RubberDucky5/shadery/README.md

 # shadery

-An exeriemental shader playground 🌈🔨
+An experiemental shader playground 🌈🔨

 I am very inexperienced with shaders, I am just building this to make messing around with them a little easier.